PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I don't trust him either.
 I *employ* him," said Boltac.

-Rattick donned the Orc's, crude harness and then slipped the creatures face and ears over his own.
+Rattick donned the Orcs crude harness and then slipped the creatures face and ears over his own.

 "Wait a minute?
 Where did Rattick go.
 He was here just a minute ago," said Boltac.
-"Seriously, that's a disguse?"
+"Seriously, that's a disguise?"

 "This is a distraction."

-"Where's our disguses?" asked Relan.
+"Where's our disguises?" asked Relan.

 "They're never going to see you."